AndreCAndersen/MINDSTORMS-Robot-Inventor-hub-API-stubs/tools/lego_ms_docs.md

         """Plays a sound from the hub speaker.
         The program will not continue until the sound has finished playing.Plays a sound from the hub speaker.
         The program will not continue until the sound has finished playing.

+        Example:

+            from mindstorms import MSHub

+            hub = MSHub()

+            # Play the 'Damage' sound and wait for it to finish
+            hub.speaker.play_sound('Damage')

         :param name: Name of the sound to play on Hub.
         :param volume: The volume at which the sound will be played.